 - Place in the oven and bake for about 20 minutes.
 Make sure to check regularly and leave them there until they are golden brown.

-Although this cornbread without cornmeal is way healthier than the traditional one, it’s still not something to eat a lot of, nor something to consider extremely healthy.
+Although this cornbread without cornmeal is way healthier than the traditional one, it’s still not something to eat a lot of, nor something to consider extremely healthy, especially for a fatty liver.

-It can be considered healthier than traditional cornbread, and the fact that we use whole wheat and whole kernel corn (even though blended in the end), makes the carbs better too.
+It definitely is healthier than traditional cornbread, and the fact that we use whole wheat and whole kernel corn (even though blended in the end), makes the carbs it has safer as they are absorbed at a slower rate.

-But don’t forget that it still packs a nice punch in terms of carbs and calories and there is flour involved as well.
-So if you swear by not eating any flour during your diet, you should ignore these completely.
+But don’t forget that it still packs a nice punch in terms of carbs and calories and even fat, similar to popcorn for fatty liver.

-All I can do is guarantee that, if you love cornbread and miss it because of your diet, this is pure heaven.
+All I can do is guarantee that, if you love cornbread and miss it because of your diet, this is pure heaven and the best alternative you have.
 I love it and I hope you will love it too!

 Let me know if you make it and share your impressions in the comment section below.